robertojohansalim/robertojohansalim/README.md

   - Machine Learning
   - Face Recognition Technology
 - 🌱 I’m currently learning:
-  - Back End Technology using SOA / Microservices Architecture
+  - Back End Technology with SOA / Microservices Architecture
   - As well as Early Into Face Recognition Technology
 - 💞️ I’m looking to collaborate on any intresting project especially in which im currently studiying.
 I am eager to learn better in those fields.
 - 📫 How to reach me through email at robertojohansalim@gmail.com